MSchmoecker/VNEI/README.md

 - Discord: Margmas#9562.
 Feel free to DM or ping me in the [Jötunn discord](https://discord.gg/DdUt6g7gyA)

 ## Changelog
+0.7.6
+- Fixed compatibility with Valheim 0.212.6 (Mistlands).
+This versions still works with the stable release as well

 0.7.5
 - Changed the export command to separate commands for all file types.
 See the Ingame Commands section of the Readme for more information.
 - Changed the yaml export command to write all item types and not exclude creatures and pieces